cacilhas/kodumaro/docs/2023/06/writing-games.md

 ![Godot Engine](//cacilhas.info/img/godot.png)

-I reckon [Godot Engine](https://godotengine.org/) is the better balanced game engine available:
+I reckon [Godot Engine](https://godotengine.org/) is the best balanced game engine available:

 *   Unity 3D is easy and widely used, but lacks security; I wouldn’t recommend.
 *   Unreal Engine is the most powerful, but requires too much hardware resources both to develop and to play games.
 *   UPBGE is an eternal doubt.
 *   In GDevelop, simple things become a challenge to be achieved.
-*   Construct and Game Maker are more expensive than they actually deliver.
+*   Construct and Game Maker are more expensive than they actually deliver, as well as so many others.
 *   Scratch aims for Education, not commercial purposes.

 I got some Godot games I’ve been working on:

-*   [Standstill](https://cacilhas.itch.io/standstill): a tower-defence game, I created it to test [Kenney’s assets](https://kenney.nl/assets), which are amazing.
+*   [Standstill](https://cacilhas.itch.io/standstill): a tower-defence game.
+I created it to test [Kenney’s assets](https://kenney.nl/assets), which are amazing.
 This is one of my games I’m proud of.
 *   [Catcheese](https://cacilhas.itch.io/catcheese) is a simple maze game based on [CuteMaze](https://gottcode.org/cutemaze/).
-*   [Fairy Tale](https://cacilhas.itch.io/fairy-tale) intends to be an immersive adventure game, but I’ve deeply failed.
+*   [Fairy Tale](https://cacilhas.itch.io/fairy-tale) intends to be an immersive adventure game, but I’ve miserably failed.
 It’s still funny though. 😬
 *   [Kodumaro Catch Game](https://cacilhas.itch.io/catch-game) is what it says: a catch game.
 More precisely a 1D catch game (only moves side to side).
 I made the game in about one hour and then I spent my free time during two days trying to catch smoke.
 It is unnecessarily heavyweight, but have some cool details.

 ### Raylib games